 Athens – Corinth canal – Epidaurus – Mycenae – Olympia – Patras – Rio Bridge – Nafpaktos – Galaxidi – Itea – Delphi – Kalampaka – Meteora – Athens

-Highlights of the 4 days tour in Greece
+Highlights of the Classical Greece Tour, 4 days private tour in Greece

 - The four days tour includes the major archaeological sites of Central Greece and the Peloponnese Peninsula

-- You will be driving along picturesque and beautiful countryside in Greece
+- You will be driving along the picturesque and beautiful countryside in Greece

 - You will see the largest bridge in Europe, in Rio – Antirio